 - · Hand signals

-- Radio communications
+- · Radio communications

-- · Direct voice
+- Direct voice

-- · Continuous communications required for:
+- Continuous communications required for:

-- Complex lifts

 - Blind lifts

+- Critical lifts

 - Use direct voice only in close proximity

-Category 2 and Cab-Operated Category 3 Crane Safety Student Guide communication is reestablished.
-In addition, the operator shall immediately respond to a direction from any person to stop the crane.
-Radio communications are well suited for blind and complex lifts.
+Radio communications are well suited for blind and critical lifts.
 As a general rule, direct voice should only be used when the operator and rigger are working in close proximity, and ambient noise is not a factor.

+Hand Signals

-Hand Signals Hand Signals Hand signals are the most widely used method of communication between signalers and crane operators.
+Hand signals are the most widely used method of communication between signalers and crane operators.
 Hand signals like those found in the American Society of Mechanical Engineers, A.S.M.E.
 B30 standards, must be posted in the crane in clear view of the operator.
 Your activity may approve local signals in addition to these standard signals.

-Standard Signals Source: Standard Hand Signals from The American Society of Mechanical Engineers (A.S.M.E.
-B30) Additional hand signals, must be: approved by crane and rigger supervisors included in rigger and operator training posted in the crane cab in clear view Relay Signalers: from signaler to signaler to the operator results in lag time not more than two signalers not recommended for close tolerance lifts requires positive transfer of load control Hand Signal Rules Signalers must remain in clear view of the crane operator.
+Hand Signals

+Standard Signals Source:

+Standard Hand Signals from The American Society of Mechanical Engineers (A.S.M.E.
+B30)

+Additional hand signals, must be:

+- approved by crane and rigger supervisors

+- included in rigger and operator training

+posted in the crane cab in clear view

+Relay Signalers:

+- · from signaler to signaler to the operator

+- results in lag time

+not more than two signalers

+not recommended for close tolerance lifts

+- · requires positive transfer of load control

+Hand Signal Rules

+Signalers must remain in clear view of the crane operator.
 If the crane operator can't see you, another method of communication must be used.
 Only one rigger or signaler shall communicate with the crane operator at a time except for the stop and emergency stop signals which may be given at any time by any team member.

-Hand Signal Rules Signalers must remain in clear view of the operator.
-Only one signaler shall communicate with the crane operator at a time.
-Stop and emergency stop signals may be given by any team member.
+Hand Signal Rules

+- · Signalers must remain in clear view of the operator. - Only one signaler shall communicate with the crane operator at - Stop and emergency stop signals may be given by any team member.